 - ▶ VDD pins for the xCORE Tile, including a USB\VDD pin that powers the USB PHY - ▶ VDDIO pins for the I/O lines.
-Separate I/O supplies are provided for the left, and right side of the package; different I/O voltages may be supplied on those.
-The signal description (Section 4) specifies which I/O is powered from which power-supply.
-VDDIOL must be a 3.3V supply. - ▶ PLL\AVDD pins for the PLL - ▶ OTP\VCC pins for the OTP - ▶ A USB\VDD33 pin for the analogue supply to the USB-PHY
+Separate I/O supplies are provided for the left, top, and right side of the package; different I/O voltages may be supplied on those.
+The signal description (Section 4) specifies which I/O is powered from which power-supply - ▶ PLL\AVDD pins for the PLL - ▶ OTP\VCC pins for the OTP - ► A USB\VDD33 pin for the analogue supply to the USB-PHY